In this series I am going to take a look at the various tv shows, film series and pieces of literature that have inspired Doctor Who.

 Quatermass meanwhile is entirely earth bound and revolves around a man who is a very human character and who is very much a member of the establishment, though he is a bit of a maverick, he is nothing like the Doctor who is essentially a bum.

-Quatermass however is again very much a respected academic figure.
-His anything but a failure in his own society.
+Quatermass however is very much a respected academic figure.
+He is anything but a failure in his own society.

 Thus yes in some ways Doctor Who could actually be seen as the polar opposite of Quatermass.

 However it just goes to show how broad the concept of Doctor Who is that it is able to incorporate elements of Quatermass something which at first glance seems like it couldn’t be more different to it.

 This is really because Doctor Who in actual fact has no fixed concept.
 It can be Quatermass one week, Star Wars the next, even a fantasy series like Buffy the Vampire Slayer too.